digiltd/oh-rtd-test/Mqttitude-Binding.md

     Switch  PresenceBen_PhoneMqtt   "Ben @ Home"   { mqttitude="mosquitto:/mqttitude/ben" }
     Switch  PresenceSam_PhoneMqtt   "Sam @ Home"   { mqttitude="mosquitto:/mqttitude/sam" }

 You can track as many different mobile devices as you like, on the one MQTT broker, just by using a different MQTT topic for each.
-This is configured in the OwnPaths apps on your mobile devices.
+This is configured in the OwnTracks apps on your mobile devices.

 When a device publishes a location the binding will receive it instantly, calculate the distance from your 'home' location, and if inside the 'geofence' radius set the Switch item to ON.